zxy239/Auto-damage-report-generation/README.md

 ## Progress

+16/02/2025
 The complete code will be released alongside the preprint of the paper.
 All or part of the dataset may be made publicly available in the future as planned.

+Updated 15/04/2025 the preprint version is:
+Ye, Zehao and Mozafarian, Mohammadhamed and Cavallaro, Paola Alice Rosa and Altinay, Kamil and Villa, Valentina and Ninić, J., Automated Tunnel Damage Report Generation.
+Available at SSRN: https://ssrn.com/abstract=5214957 or http://dx.doi.org/10.2139/ssrn.5214957

 ## Contact